jasbi/jasbi_dissertation/README.md

 License: Creative Commons Attribution-Noncommercial 3.0 United States.

-## Introduction

-I wrote my dissertation using RStudio and `knitr`.
-Each chapter is in a separate Rmarkdown file (`01-chap1.Rmd` is Chapter 1, `02-chap2.Rmd` is Chapter 2, etc.).
-The `index.Rmd` file

 ## Structure of the Repository

+This repository has the following folders:

 ## Reproducibility

 To reproduce this project, please follow these steps:

 1. Make sure you have [the R programming language](https://www.r-project.org/) and [R Studio](https://www.rstudio.com/) installed.
-This project used R Version 3.4.3 and R Studio Version 1.1.423.
+You can find the versions I used in the "Session Info" section below.

+2. Make sure the R packages listed in the "R packages" section below are installed.

-2. Also have the R packages `rmarkdown` (1.10), `bookdown` (0.7), and `thesisdown` (0.0.2) installed.
+    * Also have the R packages `rmarkdown` (1.10), `bookdown` (0.7), and `thesisdown` (0.0.2) installed.

-3. Install the `childesr` package.
-[The github repo and instructions are here.](https://github.com/langcog/childesr)
+    * Install the `childesr` package using [the github repo and instructions here.](https://github.com/langcog/childesr)

-4. Make sure the R packages listed in the "R packages" section below are installed.

-5. Make sure you have an updated verison of LaTeX.
+3. Make sure you have an updated verison of LaTeX.
 You can install TeX by visiting the [LaTeX Project website](https://www.latex-project.org/get/).

-6. Clone/download the repo here by clicking on the green button "Clone or download" on the right top of this page.
+4. Clone/download the repo here by clicking on the green button "Clone or download" on the right top of this page.

-7. On your computer, open the main Rmarkdown file (index.Rmd) and press Knit.
+5. Open the main Rmarkdown file "index.Rmd" and press Knit.

 When the Rmd file renders with no error, you will see a folder created as "_book/".
 Inside the folder you will find the dissertation pdf file as "thesis.pdf".
 If you see any errors/problems while reproducing our work or if you have any questions please do not hesitate to contact me.
 My email is available on my website: [masoudjasbi.com](masoudjasbi.com)